leonardcad02/Front-Api-Angular/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Running Aplication

+First step : Clone the repository

+second step: start the Api-rest with the command ng serve

+third step:  The server must be up to consume the application service in Angular